RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Mark.md

 <sup>34</sup> He said to them, “My soul is exceedingly sorrowful, even to death.
 Stay here and watch.”

 <sup>35</sup> He went forward a little, and fell on the ground, and prayed that if it were possible, the hour might pass away from him.
-<sup>36</sup> He said, <sup>c</sup>Father, all things are possible to you.
+<sup>36</sup> He said, “Abba,<sup>c</sup> Father, all things are possible to you.
 Please remove this cup from me.
 However, not what I desire, but what you desire.”

 <sup>37</sup> He came and found them sleeping, and said to Peter, “Simon, are you sleeping?
 Couldn’t you watch one hour?
 <sup>38</sup> Watch and pray, that you may not enter into temptation.
 The spirit indeed is willing, but the flesh is weak.”